3mmette/TheIsland/Readme.md

 >### **Eat (E) + Capitalized Noun**
 >
 >Adventuring can be exhausting, and unless you're light on your feet, you're going to need to eat and drink often.
 You will find items that you can eat to refuel your energy and stay hydrated.
-But be warned, not everything you can eat and drink should be eaten an drunk.
-Use the 'Eat' or 'E' command to eat or drink a edible item.
+But be warned, not everything you can eat and drink should be eaten or drunk.
+Use the 'Eat' or 'E' command to eat or drink an edible item.
 Type 'Eat' or 'E', followed by the 'Capitalized Noun', followed by the ENTER key.

 ## **Conclusion**